 Frequently Asked Questions

 1. I’m a member of my local library.
 Can I join the State Library too?

 Yes.
 You need a separate membership card for each library.

 2. Can I return books borrowed from the State Library to my local library?

 You can only return to the local libraries those State Library books which have been borrowed from the local libraries using the Inter Library Loan service.

-3. Why are some local library books labelled with the State Library stamp?
+3. Why are some local library books labelled with the State Library barcode?

 The State Library provides some stock to each local library.
-Items provided by the State Library are labelled with the State Library stamp.
+Items provided by the State Library are labelled with the State Library barcode.